mrisher/smtp-sts/reporting.md

     | "validation-failure"          |
     +-------------------------------+

-The above entries are described in section [Result Types](#Result-Types).
+The above entries are described in section (#result-types), "Result Types."
 New result types can be added to this registry without the need to update this document.

 # Security Considerations